top of page

 Q. Does the Ohio Lottery actually provide more money to the schools?

-The Ohio Lottery money we receive is not new or additional money for schools.
+The Ohio Lottery money received is not new or additional money for schools.
 The state uses lottery funds in place of other funds that were already earmarked for schools.
 The lottery funds did not add to schools’ funding.
 The lottery funds are part of the district’s general operating fund and are not earmarked for anything specific.